-Presents the first course in a three-term sequence that introduces foundational concepts and practices in Computer Science and Software Engineering.
+The first course in a three-term sequence that introduces foundational concepts and practices in computer science and software engineering.
 Includes problem solving, algorithm design, data types, program and control structures, program documentation, coding style, engineering tools, language paradigms, and introduces complexity and computability.
 Explores programming as a fundamental tool of computer science, emphasizing professional engineering practices in software design, development, and testing.
-Prerequisite: MTH111; and CS160 or MTH231; or consent of instructor.
+Prerequisite: MTH111; and CS160 or concurrent enrollment in EGR201; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
+F, W